Repurpose Sewing Machine Cabinet Ideas

 More Sewing Machine Cabinet Ideas

-Just because it was a desk style, doesn't mean you have to use a chair with it!
+Just because it was a desk style doesn’t mean you have to use a chair with it!

 This vintage piece has tons of storage behind those doors!
-It would be great near your front door for all those last minute things you grab.
+It would be great near your front door for all those last-minute things you grab.
 Perhaps it would be more at home in your master bedroom to hold jewelry and other personal items.

-This old gal had a really rough top, so I disguised it with a buffalo plaid transfer.
+This old gal had a rough top, so I disguised it with a buffalo plaid transfer.
 This sewing machine cabinet is now a handy craft table that opens up and allows so much elbow room.
 Extra storage is a bonus!!!

-Combine a pretty cabinet with an old door to make an oh so useful hall tree for your home.
+Combine a pretty cabinet with an old door to make an oh-so-useful hall tree for your home.

 Ohhh, maybe the best for last?
 How about a portable bar?